French invasion of Russia: Provisions and transportation

-Jean-François Boulart reported:Then on June 29th came a fresh and awful and extraordinary storm; such a terrible tempest had not been known in the memory of man.Thunder and lightning burst forth from every side of the horizon; soldiers were struck dead; torrents of rain flooded the bivouacs; the downpour lasted all the next day.The heavy losses to disease, hunger and desertion in the early months of the campaign were in large part due to the inability to transport provisions quickly enough to the troops.
+Jean-François Boulart reported:Then on 29 June came a fresh and awful and extraordinary storm; such a terrible tempest had not been known in the memory of man.
+Thunder and lightning burst forth from every side of the horizon; soldiers were struck dead; torrents of rain flooded the bivouacs; the downpour lasted all the next day.The heavy losses to disease, hunger and desertion in the early months of the campaign were in large part due to the inability to transport provisions quickly enough to the troops.
 The intendance (central military administration) routinely failed to distribute with sufficient rigor the supplies that were built up or captured.
 These flaws meant that despite Napoleon's careful planning, the Grande Armée never attained complete self-sufficiency.

-Inadequate supplies played a key role in the losses suffered by the army as well.
+Inadequate supplies also played a key role in the losses suffered by the army.
 Davidov and other Russian campaign participants record wholesale surrenders of starving members of the Grande Armée even before the onset of the frosts.
 Caulaincourt describes men swarming over and cutting up horses that slipped and fell, even before the horse had been killed.
 Other accounts describe eating the flesh of horses still walking, too cold to react in pain; drinking blood and preparing black pudding was popular.
 The French were simply unable to feed their army.
 Starvation led to a general loss of cohesion and discipline.
 Constant harassment of the French Army by Cossacks added to the losses during the retreat.

 Though starvation caused horrendous casualties in Napoleon's army, losses arose from other sources as well.
 The main body of Napoleon's Grande Armée diminished by a third in just the first eight weeks of the campaign, before any major battle was fought.
 This loss in strength was in part due to diseases such as diphtheria, dysentery and typhus and the need for garrison supply centres.
 There are eyewitness reports of cannibalism in November 1812.